Parenting with Allergies: A Comprehensive Guide for Raising Allergy-Aware Kid

 Parent Guide to Raising Allergy-Aware Kids

 Over the years, there has been an increasing prevalence of allergies in children.
-Last year, 27.32% of kids suffered from at least one of the three diagnosed allergic conditions: eczema, food allergies, and seasonal allergies.
+Last year, 27.32% of kids suffered from at least one of the three diagnosed allergic conditions: eczema, food allergies, allergic reactions to animals, and seasonal allergies.
 In some cases, allergies can be life-threatening.

 This is why children need to learn more about their potential severity and how to help themselves or others with allergic conditions.

-Here’s a parenting guide you can follow to raise allergy-smart kids who can identify the symptoms of different allergies and know how to respond to them.
+Here’s a parenting guide you can follow to raise allergy-smart kids who can identify the symptoms of different allergies and toxic reactions and know how to respond to them.

 Understanding Allergies in Children